 3. Data processing: management service producer prepares the data.

-4. Notification (notifyFileReady): management service producer notifies the data file is ready.
+4. Notification (notifyFileReady): Depending on the Event Filter being included in the subscription request message sent in step 1, the management service producer notifies the data file is ready.

 NOTE: Procedure for data collection from OAM is already specified in clause 6.2.3.2 in TS 23.288 [5], but so far not for collecting the Registered Subscribers of Single Network Slice Instance through AMF (RegisteredAMFSubNbrMean) KPI.

-Editor's note: It is FFS how frequent and based on what that triggers the OAM to notify to the NWDAF.

 Figure 6.4.3.2.2-1: Collection of current number of UEs registered to a network slice information from OAM